Barbara Mathes, MD - President (2019-2020)

 Burn out has become a corrosive contagion spreading throughout the medical profession.
 Despite some of the pervasive difficulties we sometimes face, it’s time to change the dialogue and restore the joy we felt in being called to medicine.
 It’s time to redirect the discussion from burnt out to joyful.
 After all, who better to do this than the Women’s Dermatologic Society, an organization dedicated to changing lives?

-Over the next year, the WDS will embark on the Joyful Project, bringing members’ stories and tips for finding joy in everyday life and practice, helping us remember what it was that called us to medicine to begin with and finding ways of bringing that back.
+Over the next year, the WDS will embark on the Joy Project, bringing members’ stories and tips for finding joy in everyday life and practice, helping us remember what it was that called us to medicine to begin with and finding ways of bringing that back.
 Let’s see if we can start to move the needle on changing our perceptions and give ourselves a bit of joy monthly, weekly or even daily.
 Share the things, the little things, that bring you joy.
 Let’s see what impact we can make when we bring back JOY to our lives.

 Sincerely and with joy,